-The station in Skäralid was completed in 1892 when the track stretched in between Klippan and Röstånga.
-On the upper floor there was then a two-room apartment for the station inspector.
-Six years later, the railway from Röstånga to Eslöv (the southern main line) was extended.
-As traffic increased to Skäralid, as well as freight and passenger traffic, Skäralid's station needed to be expanded.
-In 1914 the station was ready as it looks today.
+Stationen i Skäralid was completed in 1892 when the line section between Klippan and Röstånga was inaugurated.
+Upstairs there was then a two-room apartment for the station inspector.
+Six years later, the railway from Röstånga to Eslöv (southern main line) was extended.
+As traffic increased to Skäralid, both freight and passenger traffic, Skäralid's station needed to be expanded.
+In 1914, the station was completed as it looks today.
 The railway had its peak in the 1940s and a bit into the 1950s with freight transport for stone and timber.
 Skäralid was then, as now, a major tourist attraction and during the weekends, extra trains were deployed from Malmö and Copenhagen.
 In step with an increase in private motoring, the railway became less and less profitable and on 31 August 1961 the last passenger train ran between Klippan and Eslöv.
 Freight traffic continued for another time.
 In 1968, all railway traffic was closed to Skäralid for good.